Skip to section:

 This site DOES NOT accept asbestos, car tyres, trade, commercial or industrial waste.
 They are not licensed to do so and would be breaking the law if they accepted them.

 The Retford Recycling Centre is located on Hallcroft Road, Retford, Nottinghamshire, DN22 7SS.

 In this area, Severn Trent Water are responsible for the drains and sewers, whereas Anglian Water are responsible for your water supply and wastewater services.
 As a result you’ll probably have a bill from each of them.

 If you detect a water leak then please report it to Anglian Water as soon as possbile.

 Want something publicising?

-Don’t forget, if you have any event or item of interest for the village, just email it to email@example.com and our resident website monitor will do his best to accomodate you.
+Don’t forget, if you have any event or item of interest for the village, just email it to firstname.lastname@example.org and our resident website monitor will do his best to accommodate you.
 All posts go out to our increasing list of email update subscribers as soon as they’re published.